Globally hyperbolic evaporating black hole and the information loss issue: Nonglobally hyperbolic evaporating black hole

 Although the precise form of $M_{\rm{II}}(v)$ and $M_{\rm{III}}(u)$ depends on the evaporation details (that we do not address here), we know that the late stage of the evaporation process is dominated by Hawking radiation represented by the translucent strips in Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2}.
 Hence, we can give an explicit form for $M_{\rm{III}}(u)$ in this region based on Hawking's prediction.
 To do so, consider the Hawking temperature as observed by asymptotic static observers for a black hole of mass $M$~\cite{H75}:

-where it is required that the black hole mass is much larger than the Planck mass: $M \gg 1$.
+where it is required that the black hole mass be much larger than the Planck mass: $M \gg 1$.
 Then, the decrease of~$M$ for a chargeless black hole can be estimated using the Stefan-Boltzmann formula:

 where $\sigma\equiv \pi^2 / 60$ is the Stefan-Boltzmann constant (in natural units), $A=16\pi M^2$ is the area of the EH, and $t$ is the proper time of asymptotic static observers.
-By sticking with the assumption that the radiation reaching the asymptotic future is purely null outgoing [i.e., $M = M_{\rm III} (u)$], we use Eqs.~\eqref{Hawking temperature} and \eqref{Stefan-Boltzmann formula} to write
+By sticking with the assumption that the radiation reaching the asymptotic future is purely null outgoing [i.e., $M = M_{\rm III} (u)$], we use Eqs.~(\ref{Hawking temperature}) and~(\ref{Stefan-Boltzmann formula}) to write

 This can be integrated, leading to